francesco-innocenti/NN-Hessian-Papers/README.md

 finds that, in contrast to previous findings on small networks, the Hessian has still some significant eigendensity at the end of training for ResNets trained on ImageNet.

-[How noise affects the Hessian spectrum in overparameterized neural networks ](https://arxiv.org/abs/1910.00195): Shows that SGD decreases the trace of the Hessian.

 [Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability ](https://arxiv.org/abs/2103.00065): For full-batch GD, this influential paper